 Your end customers will also remember this encounter and will see your brand as caring about the final customers.
 It will automatically create a bond between this customer and yourself.
 It will make you an ally for a long time and you will be able to have market insights before other people.
 You would like to have future feedback about your new distributor, and this customer will be there for you.

 The trap to avoid: choose the right customers to survey

 Try also to mix them a little bit between types and geographical regions (old companies/customers vs young people, from different cities, etc.).
-You can find good distributors for small geographical area, or focusing on few customers and not being efficient on the overall country, etc. Therefore, try to survey the market correctly by enlarging your horizons.
+You can find good distributors for a small geographical area, or focusing on a few customers and not being efficient in the overall country, etc. Therefore, try to survey the market correctly by enlarging your horizons.